yonilurie/reddit-clone/README.md

 ## Description
-This application is a exact clone of [Reddit.com](https://www.reddit.com/) User will be able to create subreddits, make posts, comments on posts, and upvote or downvote content
+This application is a exact clone of [Reddit.com](https://www.reddit.com/) User will be able to create subreddits, make posts, and upvote or downvote content

 ## Wiki Links
 ### [Database Schema](https://github.com/yonilurie/reddit-clone/wiki/Database-Schema)